-- · severity of the disease under investigation; - availability and efficacy of approved medications for the disease under investigation; - · eligibility criteria for the study in question; - perceived risks and benefits of the product candidate under study; - efforts to facilitate timely enrollment in clinical trials;
+- severity of the disease under investigation; - availability and efficacy of approved medications for the disease under investigation; - eligibility criteria for the study in question; - perceived risks and benefits of the product candidate under study;

-- patient referral practices of physicians; - the ability to monitor patients adequately during and after treatment; and - proximity and availability of clinical trial sites for prospective patients.
+- efforts to facilitate timely enrollment in clinical trials; - patient referral practices of physicians; - the ability to monitor patients adequately during and after treatment; and - proximity and availability of clinical trial sites for prospective patients.

+Furthermore, we rely on CROs and clinical trial sites to ensure the proper and timely conduct of our clinical trials and while we have agreements governing their committed activities, we have limited influence over their actual performance.
 Our or our collaborators' inability to enroll a sufficient number of patients for our clinical trials would result in significant delays or may require us to abandon one or more clinical trials altogether.
 Enrollment delays in our clinical trials may result in increased development costs for our product candidates, which would cause the value of our company to decline and limit our ability to obtain additional financing.